Only the Brave (1930 film)

-Only the Brave is a 1930 American Pre-Code Civil War drama film directed by Frank Tuttle and starring Gary Cooper, Mary Brian, and Phillips Holmes.
+Only the Brave is a 1930 American Pre-Code drama film directed by Frank Tuttle and starring Gary Cooper, Mary Brian, and Phillips Holmes.
+It is a drama of the American Civil War.

 Written by Agnes Brand Leahy, Edward E. Paramore Jr., Keene Thompson, and Richard H. Digges Jr., the film is about a Union Army captain who travels into Confederate territory as a spy with false dispatches hoping to mislead the Confederate forces.
 His mission is complicated when he falls in love with a southern woman who comes to his aid.
-Produced by Hector Turnbull for Paramount Pictures, Only the Brave was released on March 8, 1930 in the United States.
+Produced by Hector Turnbull for Paramount Pictures, Only the Brave was released on March 8, 1930, in the United States.

 Plot

 During the American Civil War, Capt.
 James Braydon (Gary Cooper) visits his sweetheart and finds her with another man.
 Angered by the betrayal, he volunteers to become a spy for the Union.
 His first assignment involves carrying false military dispatches behind enemy lines and allow them to be discovered by Confederate Army officers in order to mislead them.
 Braydon sets off on his dangerous mission.

-Pretending to be a Confederate sympathizer in possession of vital Union plans, Braydon arrives at the plantation of a beautiful southern belle, Barbara Calhoun (Mary Brian), who has organized a ball for Confederate officers.
+Pretending to be a Confederate sympathizer in possession of vital Union plans, Braydon arrives at the plantation of a beautiful Southern belle, Barbara Calhoun (Mary Brian), who has organized a ball for Confederate officers.
 At the ball, Braydon openly flirts with his gracious host in order to make one of the Confederate officers, Capt.
 Robert Darrington (Phillips Holmes), jealous.
 Darrington is in love with Barbara, and Braydon believes that if he can make him jealous, he will be arrested and his fraudulent dispatches will be discovered.
 Braydon's plan is disrupted, however, by Barbara who comes to his defense, and soon falls in love with him.

 In the coming days, Barbara continues to save Braydon from being arrested, even after she discovers that he is a Union spy.
 Each time he attempts to get arrested, she intervenes and arranges for his release.
 Finally, Braydon leaps from a window and is captured by the Confederates, who discover the fraudulent dispatches and soon act on them.
 Later, after they discover that the dispatches were a deception, they order Braydon executed by firing squad.
 Just before the sentence can be carried out, the Union Army arrives, and in the subsequent battle, Braydon is saved, although seriously wounded.
 Barbara is there to comfort him.

 Sometime later, after General Lee surrenders at Appomattox Court House to end the war, Barbara and Braydon are married in a military wedding.